Site History

 April 2003: I found Mewtwofan's Pokémon Page and was introduced to Anti-Anti-Pokémon, which I got quite obsessive about for a couple of years afterwards.
 I had an extremely lengthy page of counters to Anti-Anti-Pokémon arguments by the time I decided this was all kind of extreme and immature.
 Thankfully the current AAP sections are more sensible.

 July 17th 2003: I put up a gallery of my sprites.
-This is noteworthy because at this time, Pokémon spriting was pretty much only just starting; there was one massively popular request thread for recolors at the Pokémasters forums, and everybody was all "OMG!
-I DIDN'T KNOW YOU COULD DO THAT!
-THAT IS SO COOL!" about it.
-I hijacked a couple of requests in that thread and later opened a thread of my own (after somebody else had thought up splicing two different Pokémon using sprites, which was just mind-boggling at the time), where I took requests for what we today call recolors, splices, revamps (original idea taken from Pokémon Forever's Pokémon Recolor Project, which was quickly closed because everybody's recolors, including mine, were ugly and paint-buckety) and edits.
-This was where most of the sprites that ended up in this gallery were requested.
+This is noteworthy because at this time, Pokémon spriting was pretty much only just starting; there was one massively popular request thread for recolors at the Pokémasters forums, and the idea that you could take the game's sprites and change their colors was blowing everyone's mind.
+I hijacked a couple of requests in that thread and later opened a thread of my own (after somebody else had thought up splicing two different Pokémon using sprites, which was also just mind-boggling at the time), where I took requests for what we today call recolors, splices, revamps (original idea taken from Pokémon Forever's Pokémon Recolor Project) and edits.
+This was where most of the sprites that ended up in my sprite gallery were requested.
 After this, a lot of people told me they got into spriting because of my gallery, although of course by now it's only a drop in the ocean of Pokémon spriting.

 September 2003: I made the original Marquee of Doom, which at the time was completely original, believe it or not.
 At the time it was called "Do Not Click Here", which was not completely original.